Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 If you have time on your side and you're willing to be patient with your teeth whitening results, Oral-B's Pro-Expert Whitening Toothpaste at $9.99 / £2.50 could be the pick of the best whitening toothpaste for you.
 Not only is it a lower price than many of the pastes on this list, our tester felt it was value for money.

-"I noticed changes in the color of my teeth about two and a half weeks in," she says.
+"I noticed changes in the colour of my teeth about two and a half weeks in," she says.
 "In total, I tested the paste for about a month and always brushed before breakfast rather than after, in case that makes any difference.
 I noticed the most visible changes after a fortnight.
 My teeth were whiter and many of the surface stains around my gum lines had disappeared.
 I also really liked how this toothpaste left my teeth feeling fresh and my mouth felt clean."

-Famously a brand favorite of dentists, Oral-B’s Pro-Expert Whitening Toothpaste contains ingredients such as stabilized stannous and polyphosphate to strengthen teeth while whitening them.
+Famously a brand favourite of dentists, Oral-B’s Pro-Expert Whitening Toothpaste contains ingredients such as stabilized stannous and polyphosphate to strengthen teeth while whitening them.
 Much like the other pastes on our list, this pick also contains a suitable amount of fluoride to protect teeth from wear and tear, cavities, and other issues.

 7. Corsodyl Whitening Toothpaste